 On the other hand, the largest job losses were from the information industry (40%+) followed closely by manufacturing (28%).
 These job losses occurred mostly during the economic downturn of 2009 and 2010, mirroring the national trend.

-Sector growth in Oklahoma City metro area between 2000 and 2016.
+Sector Growth in the Oklahoma City metro area between 2000 and 2016.
 Source: Comprehensive Housing Market Analysis Oklahoma City, Oklahoma, US Department of Housing and Urban Development, data from US Bureau of Labor Statistics.

 Oklahoma City Metro Area Home Sales

 The housing market is stable.
-According to the comprehensive Housing Market Analysis, 3.1% of homes in the Oklahoma City metro area were seriously delinquent (90 days or more or in foreclosure), or had transitioned to into bank owned (REO) status.
+According to the comprehensive Housing Market Analysis, 3.1% of homes in the Oklahoma City metro area were seriously delinquent (90 days or more or in foreclosure), or had transitioned to bank-owned (REO) status.
 That compares to a national average of 6.6% during the same period (“Mortgage Delinquency Rates hit Lowest Level since Financial Crisis, Forbes.com).

 Oklahoma City Metro Area Rental Property Statistics

-The average vacancy rate in the OKC metro area in 2017 was 8.5%, the same as last year.
-That compares to a national average of 6.2%, up 0.3% from the prior year.
+- The average vacancy rate in the OKC metro area in 2017 was 8.5%, down 0.6% from last year.
+That compares to a national average of 6.0%, down 0.2% from the prior year.

-Rent as a fraction of income in 2017 was 18.1% in the OKC metro, up 0.7% from the prior year.
-That compares to a national average of 20%, down 0.3% from the prior year.
+- Rent as a fraction of income in 2019 was 18.6% in the OKC metro, down 1.7% from the prior year.
+That compares to a national average of 20%, down 0.5% from the prior year.

 Reasons Real Estate Investing in Oklahoma City Makes Sense

-It’s definitely possible to find properties that make sense from a long-term investing standpoint in the Oklahoma City metro real estate market.
+It’s definitely possible to find properties that make sense from a long-term investment standpoint in the OKC real estate market.
 As long as you make good choices upfront, you can find properties that will produce a positive cash flow.
-There is an excellent real estate financial calculator you should obtain to help guide your decision making.
+There is an excellent Rental Cash Flow Calculator for your ultimate decision-making.

-#1.
-Overall Growth and Stability of the Real Estate Market
+Growth and Stability of Oklahoma City Real Estate Market

 It’s clear the economy of the Oklahoma City metro area is on solid footing.
 This has supported the growth of the housing market.
-Real estate investing in Oklahoma City wouldn’t be nearly as attractive if the job sector was weak.
+Investing in real estate in Oklahoma City wouldn’t be nearly as attractive if the job sector was weak.
 But unemployment is low, fueled by the dynamic economy, which supports a steady increase in population.

 - The Oklahoma City metro economy is diversified over many sectors.